 The Miller and Orr model has something called upper control limit, return point, and lower control limit.

 When your cash balance touches the upper control limit.
 You put the difference between the upper control limit and return point into a savings account.

 When your cash balance crash below the lower control limit.
 You withdraw the difference between return point and lower control limit.

 In any case, the amount of cash will always return to the return point.

 The spread between upper and lower control limits (called z) can be computed using the formula below:

-Because her living expenses fluctuate between $400 for food 🍔 only in one month and $900 for food 🍔 and rent 🏠 in second month, her monthly living expense variance equals to 80000.
+Because her living expenses fluctuate between $400 for food only in one month and $900 for food and rent in the second month, her monthly living expense variance equals to 80000.

-Adding numbers to the formula above results in spread being equal to approximately $1290.
+Adding numbers to the formula above results in the spread being equal to approximately $1290.

 The lower control limit is predefined t $400 as she can’t go below or she will starve that month.

 Upper control limit = $400 + spread = $1690.